Silvacom/colResize/README.md

 		} );
 	} );

-You can adjust the width of the resize handle (in px)
+You can adjust the width of the resize handle (in px).

 	$(document).ready(function() {
 		$('#example').DataTable( {
 			"dom": 'Zlfrtip',